SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 </tr>
 <tr>
 <td align="left">Cockpit User</td>
-<td align="left">Can access the Cockpit application.
+<td align="left">Can access the Cockpit web app.
 In addition, you should add a role providing access to devices.</td>
 </tr>
 <tr>
 <td align="left">Devicemanagement User</td>
-<td align="left">Can access the Device Management application.
+<td align="left">Can access the Device Management web app.
 The user will be able to use the simulator and to run bulk operations.
 In addition, you should add a role providing access to devices.</td>
 </tr>
 <tr>
 <td align="left">Global Manager</td>